Use the same filing status

 - Personal Representative.
 A personal representative filing on behalf of a deceased taxpayer must sign the return in his or her official capacity.
 If it is a joint return, the surviving spouse/civil union partner must also sign.

 - No personal representative.
 If filing a return when there is no personal representative for the deceased, the surviving spouse/civil union partner signs the return and writes “Filing as Surviving Spouse” or “Filing as Surviving Civil Union Partner” in the signature section.

 - No personal representative and no surviving spouse.
-If there is no personal representative and there is no surviving spouse/civil union partner, the person in charge of the decedent’s property must file and sign the return as “personal representative."
+If there is no personal representative and there is no surviving spouse/civil union partner, the person in charge of the decedent’s property must file and sign the return as “Personal Representative."

-If there is a refund due and you want the Division to issue the check to the decedent’s surviving spouse/civil union partner or estate, mark the indicator (oval or box) in the signature section and enclose a copy of the decedent’s death certificate.
+If there is a refund due and you want us to issue the check to the decedent’s surviving spouse or estate:

 Income in Respect of a Decedent

 If you had the right to receive income that the deceased person would have received had he or she lived, and this income was not included on the decedent's final return, you must report the income on your own return when you receive it.
 Include the income or gain on the "Other" income line.